Unboxed-Software/solana-course/content/token22-metadata.md

     TOKEN_2022_PROGRAM_ID,
   );

+  // 5.
+Set the authority to an account.
+It will be used to remove the mint authority
   // NFTs should have no mint authority so no one can mint any more of the same NFT const removeMintAuthorityInstructions = createSetAuthorityInstruction(
     mint.publicKey,